Tiling the integer lattice with translated sublattices: Introduction

-\begin{question} In any general dimension $d$, are there some nice sufficient conditions for a lattice tiling to have the translation property? \end{question}
+\begin{question} In any general dimension $d$, are there some nice sufficient conditions for a lattice tiling to have the translational property? \end{question}

-\begin{question} For $d=2$, is there a lattice tiling which does not have the translation property? \end{question}
+\begin{question} For $d=2$, is there a lattice tiling which does not have the translational property? \end{question}

 In the process of trying to answer these questions, we develop some analytic tools which may be of independent interest.
 These tools involve generating functions associated to sublattices of $\Z^d$, residue calculus of holomorphic functions of several variables \cite{Tsikh}, and some elementary considerations.
-In the recent paper \cite{Tiling1}, the translation property for higher dimensional lattice tilings was considered from a discrete Fourier perspective.
-The translation property for dimension $d>1$ was apparently first considered in another unpublished manuscript, this time an MIT Master's thesis by A. Schwartz \cite{Schwartz}, using purely combinatorial methods.

-Although Question~\ref{question2} remains open, we show that any potential counterexample to it must be large in the sense that there must be a lattice whose determinant is divisible by the squares of at least two primes.
-Using a brute force computer program we have shown that there is no counterexample if all the lattices have determinants bounded from above by~$36$.

-On the other hand, for any dimension $d \geq 3$, there are counterexamples in \cite{Tiling1} that show that there are $4$ lattice translates which form a lattice tiling of $\Z^d$, but which do not have the translation property.
-We discuss these examples in Section~\ref{special} and classify all possible translation-free tilings that consist of at most four lattices.